eclipse-ibeji/ibeji/README.md

 The above example tells `invehicle-digital-twin` to load configuration files from `/etc/ibeji` instead of using the current working directory.

 Chariott may be used to discover the in-vehicle digital twin service.
-We will discuss how to enable this feature.
+We will discuss how to enable this feature in the section on [Using Chariott](#using-chariott).

 ### <a name="property-sample">Property Sample</a>